 Play on the Fall Foliage

 Fall is a season of color.
 The green leaves on trees turn stunning shades of orange, red, yellow, and brown.
 Utilize these colors and leaves for your fall baby shower.
-Add burlap and cozy plaid material and woody elements to create a fall forest feel.
-Design invitations that use fall colors work these colors into table cloths, balloons, napkins, and anything else you can think of.
+Add burlap and cozy plaid material and woodsy elements to create a fall forest feel.
+Design invitations that use fall colors and work these colors into table cloths, balloons, napkins, and anything else you can think of.
 Fall menus are full of comfort food.
 You can create a chili bar, play with pumpkin-inspired recipes, include warm, savory breads and make a towering muffin masterpiece for your guests.